robarca/Software_and_Computing_Exam/README.md

 ![fig4](https://raw.githubusercontent.com/robarca/Software_and_Computing_Exam/master/fig_example/Transmittances%20in%20clear%20and%20cloud%20sky.png)

-As it is possible to understand from the two plots, the transmittance profiles for clear sky (blu lines) don't change; while you can see a big difference in the cloudy sky profiles (red lines) due to the fact that if the cloud is higher there's a strong reduction of the radiance at that quote which means that the underlying layers won't recieve the same incoming enrgy as the low level cloud case.
+As it is possible to understand from the two plots, the transmittance profiles for clear sky (blu lines) don't change; while you can see a big difference in the cloudy sky profiles (red lines) due to the fact that if the cloud is higher there's a strong reduction of the radiance at that quote which means that the underlying layers won't recieve the same incoming energy as the low level cloud case.